 Web.com doesn’t have thousands of templates, but they do have solid choices.
 With over 150 templates to choose from, it’s likely you’ll find the right look for your website.
 The templates are more business-centric, which seems to be Web.com’s target audience.
 After you choose a template, you can add additional blocks and modules to customize it to suit your needs.

 Web.com categorizes its templates based on the business type.
 You’ll find options for business, blog, services, personal, health, beauty, restaurants, and portfolios.
 Once you pick a template, you can feasibly have your site up in a few minutes — that is if you only want to change out text modules.

 WordPress vs Web.com: Ecommerce

 Both WordPress and Web.com have eCommerce options.
 Let’s dive into both platforms to get a better idea of how each platform works.

 WordPress has a number of payment plugins that you can use to add various online shopping components to your site.
-It also integrates quite well with several eCommerce platforms including WooCommerce which is comparable to Shopify.
+It also integrates quite well with more robust eCommerce plugins and platforms including WooCommerce which is comparable to Shopify.
 This allows you to build out a full-featured online store with unlimited products, reporting, and shipping options.
 That being said, WooCommerce is pretty bland out of the box.
 If you require the ability for advanced reporting, tax and shipping calculations, or subscription-based products, you’ll need to purchase add-ons from the WooCommerce store.
 There are however free extensions that work well with WooCommerce that you can tap into.
 For example, WooCommerce SEO plugins Yoast and Rank Math both have free versions that can help you with optimizing your products for search.
-Although WooCommerce is a free plugin, it’s only intended for the most basic shop setup.
+Although WooCommerce is a free plugin, out of the box it’s only intended for the most basic shop setup.
 Furthermore, when it comes time to create a complex store, the prices of premium plugins can add up very quickly.